infinum/frontend-handbook/Node/Managing Node-NPM versions.md

 ### Node release schedule

 Node.js has defined and predictable release plan.
 Each node version goes through 3 phases: current, active(LTS) and maintenance.
-Be aware that odd-numbered versions will not go through active nad maintenance phases.
+Be aware that odd-numbered versions will not go through active and maintenance phases.

 #### Current phase

-Incorporates most non major changes that end up on `nodejs/node` main branch.
+Incorporates most non-major changes that end up on `nodejs/node` main branch.
 New major releases are branched out every six months.
 Even-numbered versions are scheduled for release in April, while odd ones are scheduled for October.

 #### Active Long Term Support phase